zerodaycode/Canyon-SQL/docs/Less or equals than 0.2.0/README.md

 Legacy docs -> Readme.MD for <= `0.2.0` versions

 ## Early stages
 The library it's still on a `early stage` state.
-Any contrib via `fork` + `PR` it's really apreciated.
+Any contrib via `fork` + `PR` it's really appreciated.

-# Availiable query operations:
+# Available query operations:
     - Find all
     - Find by ID

 ## Basic example of usage

-Assuming that the main goal of an `ORM` it's perform `SQL queries` based on certain object oriented code, in order to map some data-model as an SQL entity...
+Assuming that the main goal of an `ORM` it's perform `SQL queries` based on certain object-oriented code, in order to map some data-model as an SQL entity...

 1 - It's required to implement the `CrudOperations` for your struct.
 Due to the async nature of the library, we need to mark the implementation of the
 `CrudOperations` trait as `#[async_trait]`

 2 - Implement the new or the empty constructors.
 You can also impl the `Default` trait for the standard library if you prefer.

 3 - Implement the `RowMapper` trait.
-Map all of your struct attributes double ckeching the types on Rust, and what you need to get from database.
+Map all of your struct attributes double-checking the types on Rust, and what you need to get from database.

 `my_model.rs` file
 ```